Colorado Hourly Paycheck Calculator

 Estimate Colorado hourly paycheck after taxes and deductions.
 Enter rate, hours, overtime, benefits.
 Includes examples and automatic scrolling for phones.

 Colorado paychecks typically include federal income tax, Social Security, Medicare, and Colorado state income tax.
-Some municipalities impose small occupational privilege (head) taxes that may require employee withholding (for example, Denver, Glendale, and Aurora).
-Employers fund Colorado unemployment insurance (SUTA), federal FUTA, workers’ compensation, and maintain required records and notices.
+Some municipalities impose small occupational privilege (head) taxes, which may require employee withholding (e.g., Denver, Glendale, Aurora).
+Employers fund Colorado unemployment insurance (SUTA), federal FUTA, workers’ compensation, and maintain required records.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

-- Employee (federal): Income tax (W-4 based), Social Security, Medicare, and Additional Medicare for high earners.
+- Employee (federal): Income tax (W-4 based), Social Security, Medicare, Additional Medicare for high earners.

 - Employee (state/local): Colorado state withholding (DR 0004 elections) and any applicable municipal occupational privilege tax.

-- Employer: Colorado SUTA; FUTA; workers’ compensation; local employer-side head taxes where applicable.
+- Employer: Colorado SUTA, FUTA, workers’ compensation, and local employer-side head taxes where applicable.

-- Pretax deductions: May lower federal/state taxable wages and, when eligible, FICA.
+- Pretax deductions: Reduce federal and state taxable wages and, when eligible, FICA-taxable wages.

 How Your Colorado Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions; then minus FICA, federal income tax, Colorado state withholding, and any local occupational privilege tax.
-The calculator presents hours, rates, taxable wages, withholdings, deductions, and take-home.
+Net pay equals gross wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions; then minus FICA, federal income tax, Colorado state withholding, and any local occupational privilege tax.
+The calculator provides a detailed breakdown of hours, rates, taxable wages, withholdings, deductions, and take-home pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, municipality, deductions.